Bill-SizheLi/Bill-SizheLi.github.io/_pages/about.md

   #limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm Sizhe, a first-year Ph.D. student at [Computer Science Department, Johns Hopkins University](https://www.cs.jhu.edu/), I am fortunate to be advised by [Prof. Nicolas Christianson](https://nicochristianson.com).
-Previously, I received B.S. in Statistics from [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en), where I was fortunate to be advised by [Prof. Tongxin Li](https://tongxin.me).
-I was also a visiting student at [UC, Berkeley](https://www.berkeley.edu/) during 2024 Fall.
+I'm Sizhe, a first-year Ph.D. student in Computer Science at Johns Hopkins, where I am fortunate to be advised by [Prof. Nicolas Christianson](https://nicochristianson.com).
+Before joining Johns Hopkins, I graduated from CUHK(SZ) in 2026 with a Bachelor of Science degree in statistics, where I was fortunate to be mentored by [Prof. Tongxin Li](https://tongxin.me).
+I was also a visiting student at UC, Berkeley during 2024 Fall.

-My research focuses on **online algorithms** and [**learning-augmented algorithms**](https://algorithms-with-predictions.github.io/).
+My research focuses on **Online Algorithms** and [**Learning-Augmented Algorithms**](https://algorithms-with-predictions.github.io/).
 I am always open to collaborations and discussions.
 Email is the best way to reach me: [sli357@jhu.edu](mailto:sli357@jhu.edu).